ECCC-ASTD-MRD/cmake_rpn/README.md

 ```

 And if using CMake RPN as a submodule, the subdirectory `modules` of `cmake_rpn`
 must be added to `CMAKE_MODULE_PATH`.
-For example:
+For example if `cmake_rpn` is a
+submodule stored at the root of your repository:
 ```cmake
 list(APPEND CMAKE_MODULE_PATH ${CMAKE_SOURCE_DIR}/cmake_rpn/modules
 ```
-if `cmake_rpn` is a submodule stored at the root of your repository.

 ## functions